Albert III, Prince of Anhalt-Zerbst

-Albert III, Prince of Anhalt-Zerbst (died ca. 1 August 1359) was a German prince of the House of Ascania and ruler of the principality of Anhalt-Zerbst.
+Albert III, Prince of Anhalt-Zerbst (died c.
+1 August 1359) was a German prince of the House of Ascania and ruler of the principality of Anhalt-Zerbst.
 He was the eldest son of Albert II, Prince of Anhalt-Zerbst, by his second wife Beatrix, daughter of Rudolf I, Elector of Saxony and Duke of Saxe-Wittemberg.

 Life

 During the life of his father, Albert was made co-ruler of the principality of Anhalt-Zerbst; at the same time, his uncle Waldemar I was also co-ruler with his residence at Dessau.

 His reign apparently lasted only a few months, and he predeceased his father and uncle.
 His next brother Rudolf was ordained a priest, thus his father's heir and eventual successor was his youngest brother John II.